 How can you celebrate International Translation Day?

 While it seems a bit strange to throw a party, here are some ideas to celebrate this day:

 - Celebrate at your favourite bar or café and invite friends from all over the world.

 - Encourage your guests to speak as many different languages as possible, with interactive games and trivia.

 - Watch your favourite movie in another language.

 - Make it a goal to start learning a new language.

 - Listen to songs in different languages.

 Celebrate the diversity in language that is on this planet, and truly take a moment to appreciate the hard work that translators and interpreters do in order to facilitate cultural communication across the world.

 How will you be spending International Translation Day?
-We’d love to hear your ideas or stories about how translation has improved your business reach or your life!
+We’d love to hear your ideas!